wannabewayno/instant-mvc/README.md

 You will define your routes here as an object.

 ##### Defining a route
-you define a route as a key:value pair that takes on the form `<route path>:<method>`

-defining a 'GET' route at '/api/posts' would look like:
+You define a route as a key:value pair that takes on the form: `<route path>:<method>` Defining a 'GET' route at '/api/posts' would look like: `'/api/posts':'GET'`
-`'/api/posts':'GET'`

 ##### multiple methods to a route
-For multiple methods, use an array `'/api/posts':['GET','POST','DELETE']`
+For multiple methods, use an array: `'/api/posts':['GET','POST','DELETE']`

 ##### Adding controllers to a method
 To add a controller to a REST method, use an array